 If you have been living on planet Earth, you’ve undoubtedly encountered Glassdoor.
 Love it or hate it, the employer review website has brought transparency to hiring.
-This is a very good thing, in our opinion.
+We love it.
 Today’s blog isn’t about Glassdoor (you can read more about our thoughts on Glassdoor in Glassdoor Part 1 and Glassdoor Part 2) but instead, what we learned from taking transparency to the next level with our hiring process.
 After making this journey, we’d like to share why transparency in the recruitment process matters.

 Transparency Reduces Turnover.

-Most interview processes reveal very little about what it’s actually like to work for a company.
-In fact, it’s painfully common for expectations set during the interview process to not align with the realities of the job.
-This is one of the fastest paths we know to create a turnover problem.
+Most interview processes reveal very little about what it’s like to work for a company.
+Unfortunately, it’s painfully common for expectations set during the interview process to not align with the realities of the job.
+Failure to show what working at your company is like is one of the fastest paths we know to create a turnover problem.

 The logical remedy is to put these expectations into writing.
-This serves two purposes:
+Doing this serves two purposes:

-- It clears up cases of he said/she said as people often hear what they want to hear, as opposed to what was actually said.
+- It clears up cases of he said/she said as people often hear what they want to hear.

 - More importantly, it will quickly uncover and allow you to fix any incongruencies between stated expectations and the realities of the job.